 The decision to end the program stems from concerns about housing affordability and pressure from the EU.
 However, those who already hold a Spanish Golden Visa can still maintain their residency rights.

-On November 4, 2024, the Spanish government took the first steps toward reshaping the Spanish Golden Visa program, proposing its full discontinuation along with all investment-based pathways.
+On November 4, 2024, the Spanish government took the first steps toward reshaping the Spanish Golden Visa program and proposed its full discontinuation.

 Key Developments in Spain Golden Visa Ending